Sevin7/7hud/README.txt

 CUSTOMIZING
 ===========

-FOG'S CROSSHAIRS:
+FOG'S OR KNUCKLE'S CROSSHAIRS:

-	- To enable Fog's Crosshairs, navigate to your hudlayout.res file, found in the scripts folder.
-Change the "enabled" value under the Fog's Crosshairs heading to "1".
-Then pick your Crosshair using the included list of crosshairs and insert the character of the crosshair in the "labeltext" line.
+	- To enable these crosshairs, navigate to your hudlayout.res file, found in the scripts folder.
+Change the "enabled" value under the Fog's Crosshairs or Knuckle's Crosshairs heading to "1".
+Then pick your Crosshair using the included images of the crosshairs and insert the character of the crosshair in the "labeltext" line.
 	- To enable a crosshair flash when you hit a player, find HudAnimations_tf.txt in the scripts folder and under the first heading, DamagedPlayer, there will be instructions.
+	- If you would like a border added to the crosshairs, find the respective font file in ClientScheme.res and change the "outline" parameter to "1".

 ------------------------------------------------------